Azure/azure-quickstart-templates/spark-and-cassandra-on-centos/README.md

 #### Pre-Deployment

 1. Checkout the Git repository.
 This folder will be known in the rest of the instructions as **CHECKOUT_DIRECTORY
 2. Copy the scripts located in CustomScripts folder to a publically accessible location or in Azure Storage.
-Once uploaded, update **_artifactsLocation** and **_artifactsLocationSasToken** in azuredeploy.parameters.json accordingly.
+Once uploaded, update **artifactsLocation** and **artifactsLocationSasToken** in azuredeploy.json accordingly.

 #### Deployment